Fanarim/github_labelbot/README.md

 ## About
-Github Labelbot is being developed as part of MI-PYT lecture at Faculty of Information technology, Czech Technical University in Prague.
+Github Labelbot is being developed as part of MI-PYT course at Faculty of Information technology, Czech Technical University in Prague.